 MUST-REMEMBER #1 It’s hard work

-Monetizing is not about putting links in your blog posts.
+Monetizing a blog is not about putting links in your blog posts.
 It’s not about selling only one product for years.
 And it’s not about easy money in general.
 Not-at-all.

 You have to see your blog as part of your job (even if it’s not actually your job).
 Here are some ideas to make it easier for you: